ibm-cloud-docs/discovery-data/connector-notes-cp4d.md

 - Each document in the Notes database is crawled and added to the collection as a document.
 - If a Notes document has a file attachment, and you choose to process file attachments, only documents that are supported by {{site.data.keyword.discoveryshort}} are crawled; all others are ignored.
 For more information, see [Supported file types](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes).
 - If you choose to process attachments, the crawler attempts to crawl and index files that are attached to Notes documents.
 File types that are supported by {{site.data.keyword.discoveryshort}} are indexed.
 For more information, see [Supported file types](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes).
-- Document level security is supported.
+- Document-level security is supported.
 When this option is enabled, your users can crawl and query the same content that they can access when they are logged in to Notes.
-For more information, see [Supporting document level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).
+For more information, see [Supporting document-level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).
 - When a source is recrawled, new documents are added, updated documents are modified to the current version, and deleted documents are deleted from the collection's index.
 - All {{site.data.keyword.discoveryshort}} data source connectors are read-only.
 Regardless of the permissions that are granted to the crawl account, {{site.data.keyword.discoveryshort}} never writes, updates, or deletes any content in the original data source.